hojongyu2/First-javascript-project/README.md

-# Final Project - Falling words typing game
+# First Javascript Project - Falling words typing game

-In my project, I created a game that practice your typing skills that has three difficulty level: Easy, medium and extreme.
+In this project, I created a game that practice your typing skills that has three difficulty level: Easy, medium and extreme.

 # how to play